stonemoney44/UdacityMyReadsProject/README.md

 ## Instructions for running

-Clone this repository, load it into you favorite IDE and in a terminal window type in "npm start".
+Clone this repository, load it into you favorite IDE and in a terminal window type in "npm install" and then "npm start".
 This should place you into a browser with the shelf page loaded.

 ## How I started